cym13/various-tutorials/functional_programming.rst

         return print_even_numbers()

 Ok, there is no reason in python not to use classic generators, but I think that this was a neat example to demonstrate closures.
+Closures can also be used as a kind of function template: if you have a function that you wish to copy with little modification, maybe you should do a closure that will build each function adjusting internal parameters correctly.

-The way such things are treated in programming languages with no side effect like haskell is through monads which are a really cool thing but are too wide a subject to fit in such an introduction.
+The way such actions are treated in programming languages with no side effect like haskell is through monads which are a really cool thing but are too wide a subject to fit in such an introduction.
 Just remember that they are used to rescrict unpure things within known scope without allowing them to mix with pure stuff.

 Easier unit testing!
 --------------------